-Blink or no Brexit deal, both UK and EU tell each other
+UK, EU urge each other to give ground in trade talks or risk no deal

 However, the investment bank also said unresolved issues could be pushed into a new “implementation phase” of any new trade deal, meaning some EU rules would continue applying to Britain beyond the end of this year.
 Negotiations on many aspects of a broader new relationship would de facto continue.

-Reporting by Gabriela Baczynska and Guy Faulconbridge; Editing by Nick Macfie and Angus MacSwan
+Reporting by Gabriela Baczynska, Guy Faulconbridge, Andrew MacAskill; Editing by Nick Macfie and Angus MacSwan